ZooFarming/zoo-keeper-docs/pages/manual/zoorena.en.md

 ![](/ZooRena6.jpg)

-Once the entry fee has been paid, the user has the option of adding Power Weight to their selected clan by attaching an NFT (only 1 NFT per user is allowed).
+Once the entry fee has been paid, the user has the option of adding Power Weight to their selected clan by attaching an ZooBooster (only 1  per user is allowed).
-Attaching an NFT to a clan could be the key to success as it boosts chances to stand victorious at the end of the battle.
+Attaching an ZooBooster to a clan could be the key to success as it increases the chances to stand victorious at the end of the battle.
-It is not possible to use an NFT to boost clan power if the NFT in question is being used elsewhere (for example, in a farming pool).
+It is not possible to use an ZooBooster to boost clan power if the ZooBooster in question is being used elsewhere (for example, in a farming pool).
-Note that the NFT used to boost one’s chosen clan will be locked for the duration of the fight and can only be withdrawn once the fight is finished.
+Note that the users chosen ZooBooster will be locked for the duration of the fight and can only be withdrawn once the fight has concluded.

 Once the battle starts, a progress bar will display the power weight of a clan that has been calculated using the NFTs provided by users before the contest.